Mycobacterium phage Vortrix

 GPS Coordinates32.46458 N, 94.7272 W Map

-Discovery NotesThe soil sample was collected from a from a patch of grass behind the Glaske Center for Engineering, Science, and Technology building at LeTourneau University at approximately 12:00 p.m.
+Discovery NotesThe soil sample was collected from a from a patch of grass along the walkway behind the Glaske Center for Engineering, Science, and Technology building at LeTourneau University at approximately 12:00 p.m.
 CST on September 11, 2025.
-The weather was bright and sunny with an ambient temperature of 32°C. The soil was lumpy and collected from a hole dug approximately 4 cm deep and 3 cm wide was dug.
+The weather was bright and sunny with an ambient temperature of 32°C. The soil was lumpy and collected from a hole dug approximately 4 cm deep and 3 cm wide.

-Naming NotesThe first part of the name of our phage is "Vor" comes from the Latin word "vorare" meaning "to devour".
-The second half of the name comes stems from the difficulty we experienced while trying to determine the titer of our phage with webbed plates.
-Therefore, "trix" represent how our phage was tricky.
+Naming NotesThe first part of the name of our phage is "Vor" comes from the Latin word "vorare" meaning "to devour."
+The second half of the name stems from the difficulty we experienced while trying to create webbed plates for this phage.
+Moreover, there were mulptiple unsuccessful attempts at phage isolation from other soil samples before this one.
+Therefore, "trix" represent how isolating our phage was tricky process.

 Sequencing Information